rohitaryal/Formify/README.md

 - Flexible UI scraping 🍭
 - Can be used as a library for scraping form 🍷

-Previous codes were literally junk(and this one still is) but there won't be such vast UI and paradigm changes 🔫 Updates will be rolled out in this codebase from now on.
-No further changes 🦀

 ---

 _In case of bugs and errors please please please submit an issue :)_